hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

       }
 ```

 The first part pulls data from the existing Druid datasource.
-It will apply a filter which I am covering in the next paragraph.
+It will apply a filter (left out above for brevity), which I am covering in the next paragraph.
 The second part gets the new data from a file.

 The file input source does not have the ability to specify a filter but then, we don't need it because the file contains exactly the data we want to ingest.

-The schema of the two datsources matches but not quite.
+The schemas of the two datasources match almost but not quite.
 We will come to this when we look at the timestamp definition.

 #### Druid reindexing: Interval boundaries